 Ceasing to be a Switching Portal User

-An Energy Supplier shall cease to be a Switching Portal User where its Market Participant Identifier(s) is removed from Market Participant Data.
+A Market Participant shall cease to be a Switching Portal User where its Market Participant Identifier(s) is removed from Market Participant Data.

-A service provider associated with multiple Market Participants shall cease to be a Switching Portal User where all relevant Market Participant Identifiers cease to be included in Market Participant Data, or their authorisation is removed.
+A Managed Service Provider associated with multiple Market Participants shall cease to be a Switching Portal User where all relevant Market Participant Identifiers cease to be included in Market Participant Data, or their authorisation is removed.

 Switching Service Desk